gospel-desk/www.logstown.com/the-twelve-believers/st-veronica/index.md

 A certain woman, who had an issue of blood for twelve years, and had suffered many things by many physicians, and had spent all that she had, and was no better, but rather grew worse, having heard the things concerning Jesus, came up behind him in the crowd, and touched his clothes.
-For she said, If I just touch his clothes, I will be made well.
-Immediately the flow of her blood was dried up, and she felt in her body that she was healed of her affliction.
+For she said, <u>If I just touch his clothes, I will be made well.</u> Immediately the flow of her blood was dried up, and she felt in her body that she was healed of her affliction.

 Immediately Jesus, perceiving in himself that the power had gone out from him, turned around in the crowd, and asked, Who touched my clothes?